jwl-7/Codex/README.md

 - **!restart** - Restart Codex.

 ## Markov Sentence Generator
-- triggered when a message includes the bot name or @mentions it
+- Triggered when a message includes the BOT name or @mentions Codex.
-- words grabbed from chatlog stored in sqlite database
+- Words grabbed from chatlog stored in sqlite database.
-- sentences become more amusing overtime as bot "learns" more words
+- Sentences become more amusing overtime as Codex "learns" more words.

 ## Preview
 [![codex-chatbot.png](https://i.imgur.com/GsFqPu8.gif)](https://imgur.com/a/VX450os)